dagatsoin/ravioli/packages/ravioli/README.md

 Oh wait.
 The health is now below 0 :(

-To fix this we set a second transformation when the kobold will is dead.
+To fix this we set a second transformation when the kobold is dead.

 #### Bind representation to control states

 ##### Refactor

-To bind a transformation to a control state, we just need to pass the desired control state to the `setTransformation` function.
+To map a transformation to a control state, we just need to pass the desired control state to the `setTransformation` function.

 ```ts
 // replace the previous transform